Gmagon/src.gmagon.com/source/products/store/trytoflac/docs.md

 ### **Installation**:
 TryToFLAC runs on Mac only, MacOSX 10.7 mac OS (64-bit) or newer is required.
 A new version 4.0 is updated recently.
 Older version is also provided in Older Releases in [DOWNLOAD](./download.html).

-There are three kind of install package in DOWNLOAD page, you need to choose one suitable package, click it and wait for the downloading.
+There are three kinds of install package in DOWNLOAD page, you need to choose one suitable package, click it and wait for the downloading.
 Then choose a suitable folder to put the software in and click "open" to run it.

 **The trial version** for users is also available in [DOWNLOAD](./download.html), and combined with the install package.